laingangiang2006/Netflix-Movies-and-TV-Shows-Data-Analysis/README.md

 ## Presentation

-The full analysis with slide-by-slide insights is available in [This pptx file](Presentation.pptx) or [this Canva](https://canva.link/f3u8k7qwhfo7ktk).
+The full analysis with slide-by-slide insights is available in [this pptx file](Presentation.pptx) or [this Canva](https://canva.link/f3u8k7qwhfo7ktk).

 ---